snappingturtle2/bookish-invention/README.md

 However, integer in Python doesn't seem to have this limitation and can represent arbitrary precisions.
 You can calculate any integer operations without worrying the upper bound or lower bound.

-In this homework, we implement an arbitrary precision int (`APInt`).
+In this project, we implement an arbitrary precision int (`APInt`).
 For simplicity, `APInt` only stores non-negative numbers.

 Here is one example definition.